joeduffy/joeduffy.github.io/_posts/2015-12-19-safe-native-code.md

 model (actually, to the contrary, it was improved), which is nothing to shake a stick at.

 At that point, the only overhead per object was the vtable pointer.
-For structs, of course there wasn't one (unless they were boxed), and we did our best to eliminate these too.
+For structs, of course there wasn't one (unless they were boxed).
+And we did our best to eliminate all of them.
 Sadly, due to RTTI, it was difficult to be aggressive.
 I think this is another area where I'd go back and entirely upend the C# type system, to follow a more C, C++, or even maybe Go-like, model.
 In the end, however, I think we did get to be fairly competetive with your average C++ program.

 There were padding challenges.
 Switching the `struct` layout from C#'s current default of `sequential`, to our